ynaroditsky/OmniAssist/README.md

                     "conditionalValue": "Y",
                     "base64Encoded": false,
                     "prefixPrompt": null,
                     "replacementValue": "voiceResponseFormatPrompt": "Produce the response as a JSON object.\n textContent attribute includes your regular text response.\n ssmlContent attribute includes version of the response in ssml format.
 Use AWS SSML standard.\n Wrap ssml content with <speak> tags.\n Wrap dates and years with <say-as interpret-as=''date''> ssml tag. \n Wrap money amounts with <say-as interpret-as=''currency''> ssml tag and with a dollar sign $ before the amount value.\n Wrap  phone numbers with <say-as interpret-as=''telephone''>\n Don''t treat names or places as the alphanumeric values.\n Remove all dots and dashes from the alphanumeric diagnostic codes.
-For example remove the dots from codes like F90.9, F43.10, F31.9 \n When a sentence includes mixed alphanumeric identifiers (like check numbers such as "EFT12345678"), split letters and digits using <say-as> tags so they are spoken clearly.
-Use interpret-as="characters" for letters and interpret-as=''digits'' for numbers.
+For example remove the dots from codes like F90.9, F43.10, F31.9 \n When a sentence includes mixed alphanumeric identifiers (like check numbers such as 'EFT12345678'), split letters and digits using <say-as> tags so they are spoken clearly.
+Use interpret-as=characters' for letters and interpret-as=''digits'' for numbers.
 Insert a brief <break time=''50ms''/> between letters and digits to improve clarity.\n If the alphanumeric string is a Medicare claim Document Control Number (DCN): Group into: four 3-digit chunks and the remaining characters in the final chunk.
 Wrap each chunk with individual <say-as interpret-as=''digits''>,  but if the chunk contains letters,  use individual <say-as interpret-as=''characters''> for each character, insert a 50ms break tag after each.
 Insert a comma after each chunk, a period after the last chunk.\n Avoid putting the entire string into a single <say-as interpret-as=''characters''>.\n Wrap numbers, that are neither dates nor years nor part of the alphanumeric value with <say-as interpret-as=''digits''> ssml tag.\n When a number appears in part of a sentence, use say-as cardinal tags.
 For example 120 days.\n Split long numbers on 4 digits groups.
 Put space between the groups. \n For alphanumeric values put space after every letter and put space after every 4 digits.\n Don''t wrap alphanumeric value with any ssml tags.",
                     "postfixPrompt": null,
                     "ragFlag":false
                 },